Farragut's Unsung Navy (FUN) volunteer program

 Annual responsibilities for adopting groups include conducting a stream walk, three stream watches, a pipe and drainage ditch inventory (if applicable) and two stream cleanups.
 The group coordinator will attend a four-hour training to learn Adopt-A-Stream (AAS) protocols and then will coordinate their implementation.
 The Town will provide supplies, signage, technical guidance and maintenance of documentation of the group's efforts.

 This program operates under the auspices of the Water Quality Forum, a consortium of agencies, organizations, schools, businesses and citizens working to protect and restore our regional waterways.
-To learn more about the Adopt-A-Stream Program, see the Adopt-A-Stream brochure or contact Lori Saal by email or at 865-966-7057.
+To learn more about the Adopt-A-Stream Program, see the Adopt-A-Stream page on the Town of Farragut website or contact Lori Saal by email or at 865-966-7057.

 Neighborhood cleanup program